+Once the proposal is finalized, the student will submit the completed self-developed major proposal form, the statement from the faculty committee, and the statement from the Career Center via email to the Subcommittee on Academic Standards for approval.

-The student will present the final proposal along with the completed self-developed major proposal form to the Subcommittee on Academic Standards for approval.
-The student in this program works closely with an appointed advisor.
-Changes desired in this program are submitted with the approval of the advisor in written form to the subcommittee for final approval.
-Under ordinary circumstances, a student accepted in a self-developed major may not apply any of the approved courses toward the completion of a departmental major or minor.
+If approved by the Subcommittee on Academic Standards, the student will work closely with an appointed advisor.
+The student will be expected to complete the program as proposed and approved.
+Should changes be necessary, the student must submit a request for change of the approved program, along with written support from the advisor and to the Subcommittee on Academic Standards for final approval.
+NOTE: under ordinary circumstances, a student accepted in a self-developed major may not apply any of the approved courses toward the completion of a departmental major or minor.